dnvgl/i18n/CONTRIBUTING.md

 ## 6. Contribution

-Modifiy code, add unit test if makes sense and describe all applied changes in a PR or create a task for it (link it).
+Modify the code, add unit test if makes sense and describe all applied changes in a PR or create a task for it (link it).
 Before creating a pull request check that your code is valid by running `yarn test` and `yarn build`.
 Create pull request to the `main` branch and wait for code review.